developedbyalex/AirshowCalendar/README.md

 # Airshow Calendar

 Welcome to the **Airshow Calendar** project!
-This is a personal passion project developed by [DevelopedByAlex](https://github.com/DevelopedByAlex).
+This is a personal passion project.
 The project aims to provide a comprehensive and dynamic calendar of airshows, primarily focusing on events in the United Kingdom.

 ## Project Overview